 The Jumps are an active duty military family.
 They have lived in Kentucky, Texas, Virginia, and Japan.
 While they were in Kentucky she worked for a small local bank.
 She worked for USAA in consumer lending while in Texas.
 While living in Virginia Beach, she started her own business, Little Jumps Boutique, making personalized embroidered gifts.
 In Japan she taught English as a second language.
 In 2015 she inherited a farm in Kansas.
 She is the co-owner of the corn and soy bean farm with her sister.
-Mrs. Jump plans to start working on her masters degree in the fall of 2017.
+Mrs. Jump is currently working towards her Master in Education at Kansas State University.

 Mrs. Slough holds a Child Development Associate (CDA) credential and attends Western Oklahoma State College where she is finishing her degree in Early Childhood Education.
 Mrs. Slough helps coach volleyball, teaches engineering, and aids in classrooms at all elementary levels.
 She is married to Kevin Slough, Children’s Minister at First Baptist East, and is very involved with the children in this ministry.
 She and Kevin have two boys, Caleb and Caden, who both attend Lawton Academy.

-4th Grade Teacher; 4-H Leader; Master Speller Coordinator
+4th Grade Teacher; 4-H Leader; Master Speller Coordinator, Recorders Instructor, STEM Teacher

-Mrs. Laura Price was first involved with Lawton Academy in 2012 as a parent of then kindergartner, Gavin.
+Mrs. Price was first involved with Lawton Academy in 2012 as a parent of then kindergartner, Gavin.
 Through involvement with classroom activities, she became a substitute teacher for our school.
 Her daughter Vivian began attending in 2014, and Laura’s involvement increased.
 By 2018, she had such knowledge of our particular style of teaching that we asked Laura to permanently join our staff as an elementary teacher.
 She began with a combined 3rd/4th grade and then settled into 4th grade only in 2018.

 Mrs. Price has degrees in Computer Sciences and Computer-Aided Drafting.
 Her husband Jim is a Business Develop for Safari Land our of California, and Vivian and Gavin are still attending and excelling at LAAS.